What Is Preeclampsia?

 - Bleeding after you've given birth

-When preeclampsia or eclampsia damages your liver and blood cells, you can get a complication called HELLP syndrome.
+When preeclampsia or eclampsia damage your liver and blood cells, you can get a complication called HELLP syndrome.
 That stands for:

 - Hemolysis.
 This is when the red blood cells that carry oxygen through your body break down.